resilmesh2/ISIM/docs/mission_guidelines.md

 and availability requirements but not both of these options simultaneously.
 The criticality should have value from 1 to 10.
 Number 10 means the most critical mission which would cause a catastrophical impact to organization when not working properly.
+On the contrary, number 1 expresses a limited adverse impact to the organization.
+Numbers in the middle of the range indicate a serious adverse impact.
 Confidentiality, integrity, and availability requirements are denoted instead of criticality using keys "confidentiality_requirement", "integrity_requirement", and "availability_requirement".
 Individual requirements have values from 1 to 10.
 Number 10 means the most critical requirement.
 The organization would encounter catastrophic impact when the requirement is violated.